-FACS Housing is required by the GIPA Act to provide access to a member of the public to obtain information held by this Agency.
+FACS is required by the GIPA Act to provide access to a member of the public to obtain information held by this Agency.
 This is a legally enforceable right under the GIPA legislation.
-FACS Housing is committed to openness and transparency in carrying out its functions, to publish information in accordance with the GIPA Act, and to disclose information in response to an informal request or formal access application, unless to do so would be contrary to the public interest.
+FACS is committed to openness and transparency in carrying out its functions, to publish information in accordance with the GIPA Act, and to disclose information in response to an informal request or formal access application, unless to do so would be contrary to the public interest.

 Publication of government information

-On the FACS Housing Open Access Information webpage you will find the following types of information which may be of interest to the public:
+On the FACS Open Access Information webpage you will find the following types of information which may be of interest to the public: